 Imagine yourself in the front row of a ballroom at a convention.
 Sitting with you are sales professionals from all over the world.
 This was a software company’s challenging January sales meeting.

-That company had recently bought a competitor, and 40% of the sales professionals had nothing to do with the decision.
+That company had recently bought a competitor, and 40% of the sales professionals had no involvement in the decision.

-The opening speaker, who is the company’s president, was challenged with getting everyone to know they are working for the right company, at the right time, that the company’s strategy is sound, and that they can have a great career with us.
+The opening speaker, who is the company’s president, faced the challenge of ensuring everyone understood they were working for the right company, at the right time, that the company’s strategy is sound, and that they can have a great career with us.
 He is an engineer, a brilliant leader, and rather shy.
 He is not a bad speaker; for this meeting, however, he knows he needs to become the corporate Rock Star.”

 Here are the ROCK Star Principles that our shy engineer used and that you can also use to become a ROCK Star communicator in the business world.